cyclus/cyclus.github.com/source/user/tutorial/add_commod_recipe.rst

 unique name that is used to define a set of producers and consumers of a common resource**.
 A commodity does not necessarily have a specific composition; this will be determined by the agents during the simulation.
-Suppliers then respond to the series of requests with a bid .
+Suppliers then respond to the series of requests with a bid.
 A bid supplies a notion of the quantity and quality of a resource to match a request.
 Suppliers may add an arbitrary number of constraints to accompany bids.
 For example, an enriched UOX supplier may be constrained